fitv/chatgpt-cli/README.md

 # ChatGPT Cli
-Running ChatGPT (gpt-3.5-turbo) in your command line.
+Running ChatGPT (gpt-3.5-turbo) in your command line with streaming.

 ## Usage